 Understanding Error 0x80070643: What Causes the Fatal Installation Failure

-To resolve the issue, you need to do any of the following, depending on the cause of the problem:
+To resolve this issue, you may need to take one or more of the following actions, depending on the root cause:

 - Install the package to a drive that is not a CD/DVD drive or not accessed as a substitute drive.